Stations Community Regeneration Fund

 Transport Scotland and First ScotRail launched a £1 million Scotland-wide scheme in April 2009 to make use of disused railway station buildings.
 The Stations Community Regeneration Fund (SCRF) flows from the decision in April 2008 to extend the ScotRail franchise contract.

 The fifth round of funding resulted in two successful applications, a mixed martial arts Gym at Helensburgh Central station and a bookshop and Arts and Crafts studio at Kilmarnock station.
-The fund is now open to new applications.
-All new projects requesting funding must be completed by February 2015.
+The fund is now closed to allow evaluation of submitted applications.

 This scheme aims to make use of disused station buildings as either: